omahs/kakarot/docs/general/kakarot_components.md

 - Contract Accounts (CA): accounts managed by their stored code (smart contracts)

-Each of these account has a given Starknet contract class counterpart in Kakarot.
+Each of these accounts has a given Starknet contract class counterpart in Kakarot.

 In the EVM, each account (EOA or CA) is located at an address and has the